Pratheek-Poojary23/VOICE-CONTROLLED-DRONE-ESP32-TEACHABLE-MACHINE/README.md

 ## Assembly Diagram

----

-### Below is the assembly diagram of the drone:
+Below is the assembly diagram of the drone:
 Assembly Notes <br/>
-  1.Place the MPU6050 at the center of the drone frame for accurate orientation sensing.
+  1.Place the MPU6050 at the center of the drone frame for accurate orientation sensing. <br/>
-  2.Ensure balanced placement of the Li-Po battery under the frame to maintain the center of gravity.
+  2.Ensure balanced placement of the Li-Po battery under the frame to maintain the center of gravity.<br/>

 ---